-The works to which this consent relates shall be begun within a period of five years commencing on the date of this notice.
+- 1. The works to which the consent relates shall be begun within a period of five years commencing on the date of this notice. - The development hereby permitted shall be constructed in sandfaced clay bricks and plain clay tiles, samples of which shall be submitted to and approved by the local planning authority before work is commenced.